Kinetic uncertainty relations for quantum transport

-However, especially in quantum transport or when dealing with energy-converting devices, where the goal is to generate currents of significant magnitude, strongly coupled systems are of interest.
+However, especially when dealing with energy-converting devices, where the goal is to generate currents of significant magnitude, strongly coupled systems under nonequilibrium conditions are of interest.
 In this strong-coupling limit, which has been studied in TURs~\cite{Brandner2018Mar,Liu2019Jun,Potanina2021Apr}, but also in recently developed fluctuation-dissipation bounds~\cite{Tesser2024May}, quantum statistics can play an important role.
-Kinetic uncertainty relations for quantum transport~\cite{Prech2024Jul}, valid for strong coupling are missing.
+Kinetic uncertainty relations for quantum transport~\cite{Prech2024Jul}, valid for strong coupling, are missing.

-This is the gap that we fill in this Letter.
+This is the gap that we fill in this letter.
 We analyze stationary quantum transport in a generic multi-terminal coherent setup, see Fig.~\ref{fig:setup}, where the contacts are described either by fermionic or bosonic, possibly nonthermal, distributions.
 For a large set of transport currents, such as particle, energy, or entropy currents that are also relevant in the context of thermodynamics, we show that the precision is limited by the particle-current fluctuations.
-In the weak-coupling limit---corresponding to negligible quantum correlations---the particle-current fluctuations can be interpreted as a \textit{local activity}.
+In the weak-transmission limit---corresponding to negligible quantum correlations---the particle-current fluctuations can be interpreted as a \textit{local activity}.
 Thus, our findings represent a quantum-transport version of the KUR.
-However, the presence of quantum correlations impacts bosonic and fermionic systems strongly and very differently, due to bunching or antibunching.
+However, the presence of quantum correlations impacts bosonic and fermionic systems strongly and very differently due to bunching or antibunching.
 For this general case where both classical and quantum fluctuations are present, we establish precision bounds, where the activity is replaced by a combination of measurable transport quantities.
-We demonstrate our findings at the experimentally relevant examples of either bosonic or fermionic two-terminal systems with an energy-filter transmission and show that the discovered bounds can be tight far from equilibrium.
+We demonstrate our findings at the experimentally relevant examples of bosonic or fermionic two-terminal systems and show that the discovered bounds can indeed be tight far from equilibrium.